textpattern/textpattern.github.io/tags/comment-message-input.md

 ### Example 2: Text area changes in preview

-Using some conditional tags, the size of the comment form @textarea@ can be changed in the preview.
+Using some conditional tags, the size of the comment form `textarea` can be changed in the preview.

 ```html
 <txp:if_comments_preview>